 The cookies are done baking when they are done.
 The timer is just a guide and sometimes it’s way off.

 If you had to make changes or adjust the baking time, write yourself a note.
 The notes in the margins of my old family recipes are some of my most cherished things!
 Not to mention, you can save yourself the trouble of repeating the same mistakes.

 I know I am!

-Go check out my Pinterest Cookie Board!
+Go check out my Pinterest Cookie Board and follow me on Pinterest!
 I’ve been collecting the best made from scratch cookie recipes I find and pinning them for when I’m ready to bake, bake, bake.
 I’d love to share them with you!

-If you have any questions or comments about baking cookies, I’d love to hear them!
+If you have questions about baking cookies, I’d love to hear them!
 Drop me a line or leave a comment below!
 I’ll get some cookie recipes up soon, I promise!